 Each of the three private ranches have unique wildlife species, as well as varying backgrounds that will make your portfolio from the trip stand out.

-As we are visiting a very remote and dark locations in South Texas, we decided to add a little twist to the South Texas Bird Photo Workshop and include night photography to the agenda.
+While visiting the historic Texas ranch which is a very remote and dark location in South Texas, we decided to add a little twist to the South Texas Bird Photo Workshop and include night photography to the agenda.
 Once the sun has set, we will head out into the night and photograph under the stars if we are fortunate to have clear skies.

-We plan to photograph star trails, galaxies and nebula with our star tracking system and introduce remote telescope imaging that you can do from anywhere you have an internet connection.
+We plan to photograph star trails, constellations and the night sky and introduce tracking systems as well as remote telescope imaging that you can do from anywhere you have an internet connection.

 A local guide will be joining us to assist the group with the wildlife trends and behaviors as well as assist with photogenic perches and tricks for attracting with wildlife.
 Over the years, we have found that having a local guide assist the photo workshop is a great asset to the group as they are daily out in the field at the ranches we visit and are familiar with the species that are currently visiting the blinds.